-45-22.2-6.
-Required content of a comprehensive plan. -- (a) The comprehensive plan standards, and shall include the content described within this section.
-The content described in subdivisions (1) through (10) may be organized and presented as deemed suitable and appropriate by the municipality.
-The content described in subdivisions (11) and (12) must be included as individual sections of the plan.
+6 (b) The comprehensive plan must be internally consistent in its policies, forecasts, and 7 standards, and shall include the content described within this section.
+The content described in 8 subdivisions (1) through (10) may be organized and presented as deemed suitable and appropriate 9 by the municipality.
+The content described in subdivisions (11) and (12) must be included as 10 individual sections of the plan.